Sled run on ice at Breezy fast but not Chris Hanson's fastest

 Wind advisory today west and south central...

 Today...Partly or mostly cloudy...Blustery and cold.
 Snow showers likely in the lake superior snowbelt.
 Scattered flurries elsewhere.
 Highs 10 to 15 north to low 20s southeast.

 Today...Mostly cloudy.
 Snow showers likely in the lake superior snow belt.
 Scattered snow showers and flurries elsewhere.
 Early highs in the 30s with slowly falling temperatures.

-Weather drawing by Elizabeth Burnard of Mr. Trucano's fourth grade class at Baxter school.
+Weather drawing by Mikinzee Salo of Mrs. Brenny's third grade class at Baxter school.

 State forecast for North Dakota

 North-South: Mark Anderson and Joe Heal, 63.5; Ann Whalen and Gladys Norrgard, 62; Mary Jane Janacek and Betty Swart, 59.5; Cliff Johnson and Ann Richardson, 59.5.
 East-West: Warren and Betty Nelson, 60; Patrick Spradlin and Bruce Eastman, 59.5; and Joyce Roehmer and Marcella Jenson, 45.

 LAKES AREA SENIOR ACTIVITY CENTER